All About In Khmer New Year In Cambodia

 Khmer New Year in Siem Reap

-+ Tourists are warmly welcomed to get involved with the concerts and street parties that take place throughout the city.
+Tourists are warmly welcome to get involved with the concerts and street parties that take place throughout the city.